-Collaboration within Synthetic Biology will be led by UEA's Professor Tamas Dalmay, with Professor Christine Raines from Essex and Professor Mark Smales from Kent.
+Collaboration within Synthetic Biology was led by UEA’s Professor Tamas Dalmay, with Professor Christine Raines from Essex and Professor Mark Smales from Kent.

 This fast-moving field combines advances in biological understanding with engineering principles to design and construct new biological devices or systems for a range of uses, from new materials and biofuels to medical treatments.
 Advances within the field are happening at increasing speed and with lower costs than ever before.